Ando-F/battleship/README.md

 # battleship

 This is my version of well-known Battleship board game.
 While working on this project I improved my JavaScript, CSS and lots of other skills and learnt how to use Jest for unit-testing.
-Also I finally figured out how to work with webpack and any js libraries.
+Also I finally figured out how to work with webpack and any js library.

 Although the game is working, it is not 100% ready – there are several features that are missing:
 - Game allows user to place ships wherever he wants.
 It means that it is possible to place two ships close to each other and on top of each other.